 - Turtles are a dolour in the posterior for archers.
 Closing in with melee weapons will likely work better.

-- Monsters with life leech (particularly the limos) are markedly more dangerous as similar-level monsters without it.
+- Monsters with life leech (particularly the limos demons) are markedly more dangerous than similar-level monsters without it.

 - The larger crocodile men in Egypt are more durable than previous monsters.